Maze-solving algorithm: Trémaux's algorithm

 Trémaux's algorithm.
 The large green dot shows the current position, the small blue dots show single marks on entrances, and the red crosses show double marks.
-Once the exit is found, the route is traced through the singly-marked entrances.
+Once the exit is found, the route is traced through the singly marked entrances.

-Note that two marks are placed simultaneously each time the green dot arrives at a junction.
+Two marks are placed simultaneously each time the green dot arrives at a junction.
 This is a quirk of the illustration; each mark should in actuality be placed whenever the green dot passes through the location of the mark.

 Trémaux's algorithm, invented by Charles Pierre Trémaux, is an efficient method to find the way out of a maze that requires drawing lines on the floor to mark a path, and is guaranteed to work for all mazes that have well-defined passages, but it is not guaranteed to find the shortest route.

 An entrance of a passage is either unvisited, marked once or marked twice.
-Note that marking an entrance is not the same as marking a junction or a passage, because a junction may have multiple entrances, and a passage has an entrance at both ends.
-Dead ends can be thought of as junctions with one entrance (imagine there being a room at each dead end).
+Marking an entrance is not the same as marking a junction or a passage, because a junction may have multiple entrances, and a passage has an entrance at both ends.
+Dead ends can be thought of as junctions with one entrance.

 The algorithm works according to the following rules: